willstMSFT/microsoft-365-docs/microsoft-365/admin/misc/organizational-messages-microsoft-365.md

 ### Our team previously authored messages for the Windows Get Started location within the Organizational messages experience in Intune/Microsoft Endpoint Manager – can we still do that in this experience within Microsoft 365 admin center?

-Any Get Started messages that you created in Organizational messages experience within Intune/Microsoft Endpoint Manager that have not completed can be viewed within the Microsoft 365 admin center experience.
+Any Get Started messages that you created in the Organizational messages experience within Intune/Microsoft Endpoint Manager that have not completed can be viewed within the Microsoft 365 admin center experience.
 However, new Get Started message creation is not yet supported at this time.

 ### Are there any premade messages available for the Windows Spotlight location?